EchterAlsFake/Porn_Fetch/README/ANTIVIRUS_FLAGS.md

-Porn Fetch unfortunately gets flagged by Antivirus Software and even by your browser.
-Sometimes you won't even be able to download Porn Fetch.

 ## The Reason
 The reason for this is, that Porn Fetch isn't signed.
 Signing is the process of digitally verifying that a file is from a respective author.
 For example if you start Porn Fetch the Windows Smart Screen will tell you that it is from an unknown source.
 The problem is, that signing costs money.
 If I want to go with a respected and established CA I need to pay estimated 300 dollars / euros